 Even with the mythical “child of doom” that supposedly financially cripples every couple they can destroy this $400,000 mortgage @ 7% in just 6.9 YEARS!

+I love math.
 Now as I stated initially, I don’t have children.
-Some complainypants commenter might jump out and yell:
+This might make someone jump out and yell:

 But wait!
 You have NOOO idea what a child REALLY costs!